We are NOT

 Staining: Research vs Internet Myths

-Excessive tearing in dogs (called epiphora) and red
+Excessive tearing in dogs (called epiphora),

 predisposition or physical malfunction.
 Many of the

 Internet suggested "cures" are myths passed down from one